 1. The downward spiral of a non-Reformed atonement in four-point Calvinism:

-If the cross was intended to make all men savable, then all men are indeed savable lest God is not all powerful.
-But if all unelected men are truly savable, then why is unconditional election and irresistible grace even necessary for one’s salvation?
-And if those graces are not necessary for salvation, then how does such a theological system avoid spiraling downward to an Arminian notion of autonomous freedom, which further leads to a view of foreknowledge and omniscience that would undermine God’s utter independence or aseity?
-In short, if the non-elect can be saved by virtue of Christ’s death on their behalf, then those not predestined to be irresistibly drawn can mysteriously incline their fallen and depraved wills to Christ.
-This is semi-Pelagian at best, which belies four-point Calvinism.
+If Christ died for every person, then in some respect it’s possible that all men can be saved.
+Yet, if it is possible for all unelected people to be saved, then how can unconditional election and irresistible grace be necessary for one’s salvation?
+And if those graces are not necessary for salvation, then how does such a theological system avoid spiraling downward to an Arminian notion of depravity and autonomous freedom, which would further lead to a view of foreknowledge that would undermine God’s utter independence or aseity?
+In short, if the non-elect can possibly be saved by virtue of Christ’s death on their behalf, then those not predestined to be irresistibly drawn can mysteriously incline their fallen and depraved wills to Christ.
+This is semi-Pelagian at best, which belies the four-point Calvinism it seeks to uphold.
+(See links provided above for a fuller treatment of hypothetical universalism.)

 2. Non-Calvinistic evangelicals who deny not just limited atonement but Reformed predestination etc.: